yetanotherchris/yetanotherchris.dev/content/blog/2020-11-05-public-private-key-in-netcore-by-example.md

 ### Overview

-There is another use of public key certificates.
+There is another use of public key cryptography.
 Here's my attempt to explain it:

-> I want to send your something, say a PDF, and you really want to be sure that I created this PDF and therefore that it was me that sent it to you.
+> I want to send your something, say a text file (or maybe a PDF), and you really want to be sure that I created this text file and therefore that it was me that sent it to you.
 >
 > I generate a public-private key pair:
 >